rjfarmer/mesaplot/README.md

 m.scrubHistory(fileOut='newFile')
 ````

-To load a profile file then its:
+To load a profile file its:
 ````python
 m.loadProfile()
 ````